AC power plugs and sockets: British and related types: BS 1363 three-pin (rectangular) plugs and sockets

+Left: a typical moulded BS 1363 plug, showing the fuse access from the underside of the plug.
+Right: a typical rewireable plug (before installation); the large central screw releases the cover, allowing access to the terminals and also the fuse; the two smaller screws secure an internal strain relief bar.

 BS 1363 is a British Standard which specifies the common single-phase AC power plugs and sockets that are used in the United Kingdom.
-Distinctive characteristics of the system are shutters on the line and neutral socket holes, and a fuse in the plug.
+Distinctive characteristics of the system are shutters on the line and neutral socket holes, and a user replaceable fuse in the plug.
 It has been adopted in many former British overseas territories.
 BS 1363 was introduced in 1947 as one of the new standards for electrical wiring in the United Kingdom used for post-war reconstruction.
 This plug corresponds to Type G in the IEC table.
-BS 1363 replaced the BS 546 plug and socket (which are still found in old installations or in special applications such as remotely switched lighting).
-Other exceptions to the use of BS 1363 plugs and sockets include equipment requiring more than 13 A, low-power portable equipment (such as shavers and toothbrushes) and mains-operated clocks.
+BS 1363 is a newer alternative to the BS 546 plugs and sockets.
+The latter are still found in old installations, and in new installations for special applications such as remotely switched lighting, but BS 1363 has largely replaced them in common use.
+BS 1363 cannot be used for equipment requiring more than 13 A and is less commonly used for low-power portable devices (such as shavers and electric toothbrushes) and for mains-operated clocks.